 Creativity and exploration – this ethos puts children firmly at the centre of society.
 Philosophy: Based on self-directed activity, hands-on learning and collaborative play.
 Background: Pioneered by Maria Montessori, Italy’s first female doctor in 1907 to educate the poor in Italy.
 To the uninitiated, Montessori methods may seem like a free-for-all.
 Homework, testing and exams are seldom found.
 Montessori found that children learn best by doing ‘The essence of independence is to be able to do something for one’s self.
 A child works in order to grow, and is working to create the adult, the person that is to be.’ - Maria Montessori.

 Overview: Steiner Waldorf aims to provide an unhurried and creative learning environment in harmony with different phases of a child’s development.
 Background: In 1919, Austrian philosopher and scientist, Rudolf Steiner, whose ideas founded the basis of Anthroposophy, began a school in Stuttgart for children of the workers at the Waldorf-Astoria cigarette factory.
 This inspired a worldwide movement of schools.

-If you thought Steiner and Montessori schools were ‘alternative’, then take a look at The Guide’s ultimate alternative schools, so far removed from a traditional set up that some of them are world renown.
-Categorised as ‘learning for life’ these schools take traditional schooling and turn it on its head.
+If you thought Steiner and Montessori schools were ‘alternative’, then take a look at The Guide’s ultimate alternative schools, so far removed from a traditional set up that some of them are world renowned.
+Categorised as ‘learning for life’, these schools take traditional schooling and turn it on its head.
 There are literally a handful scattered through the UK.
-Think Sands School in Devon, Michael Hall, Brockwood Park and Summerhill.
+Think Sands School in Devon, Brockwood Park and Summerhill.
 They are one of a kind and completely individual.